10 Money-Saving Gift Ideas

 We had shopping list pads on the counter and on the fridge, and I had a digital list on my phone.
 Having it all together in one place makes things much easier.

 7 – Coupon Books/School Spirit Cards

-Not only do they save him money on places he already frequents, but he’s able to discover all sorts of new places to explore, and at a discount!
+Not only do they save him money on places he already frequents, but he’s able to discover all sorts of new places to explore.
+And at a discount!

-For example, the Chick-fil-A deal on last year’s spirit card was for a free sandwich with the purchase of a combo meal.
-So for an up-front $20, we’d save close to $4 every time we ate at Check-fil-A (which was almost weekly).
-Doing the math, we probably saved over $100 just at Chick-fil-A by using a school spirit card last year.
+For example, the Chick-fil-A deal on a previous year’s spirit card was for a free sandwich with the purchase of a combo meal.

 8 – Gift Cards

-Gift cards have been given a bad reputation as impersonal gifts, but I love getting them so I’m not shy about gifting them.
+Gift cards have been given a bad reputation as impersonal gifts, but I love getting them, so I’m not shy about gifting them.

 We have a special dine-in movie theater we can go to that is safe for Little GFB (food allergies), but it’s super expensive.
-We’re talking around $60 per movie between tickets and food.
+(We’re talking around $60 per movie between tickets and food.)

 So last Christmas we asked for gift cards, knowing this was going to be a movie intense year.
 And boy did the family deliver.
 We got several gift cards that saved us a ton.